jfecher/ante-website/content/docs/roadmap.md

 - [x] LLVM backend
 - [ ] Cranelift backend
+- [ ] Existentialization option for lowering generics in debug mode (making monomorphization optional)
 - [ ] Compiler option to write inferred types into the file
 - [ ] Formatter
 - [x] Language server.
   - [x] Display errors in file
   - [x] Hover
+  - [ ] Display documentation on hover
   - [x] Go to definition
   - [ ] Go to type
   - [ ] Rename
   - [ ] Import symbol
   - [ ] Fill in match arms
   - [x] Vim plugin
+  - [ ] VS-Code plugin: One exists but it is not hooked up to the language server and its syntax is out of date
 - [x] Recoverable on error
 - [x] Compiler only rechecks changed code in incremental mode
   - Disabled by default since it requires storing metadata for the project, enabled for the language server